jkittner/combilog/README.md

     ```

 ## Example
-The file `combilog_read_data.py` includes a basic example that should work for you after entering the correct settings as described [here](### Initial setup of your script)
+The file `combilog_read_data.py` includes a basic example that should work for you after entering the correct settings as described [here](# Initial setup of your script)
 The example will:
 - Authenticate using the specified password
 - Set the pointer to the start
-- Print out the number of logs tha are available
+- Print out the number of logs that are available
 - Read all bookings to a variable called `logs`
 - Export the readings to a csv-file named `mylogger_data.csv`
 - Print out the current logger dat and time